Esther Epstein

-Esther Danilovna Epstein (born May 10, 1954) is a United States chess player and systems manager, who has won the U.S. Women's Chess Champion in 1991 and 1997.
+Esther Danilovna Epstein (born May 10, 1954) is an American chess player and systems manager, who has won the U.S. Women's Chess Champion in 1991 and 1997.
 She holds a Woman International Master title.

 Still in the USSR, Epstein was the USSR Women's Vice-Champion in 1976.
-She has played for the U.S. Women's Olympiad team four times.
+She has played for the U.S. Women's Olympiad team five times.

 She is married to chess grandmaster Alexander Ivanov.